SamuelBrinker/Repertoire_v6/README.md

 -d2m max distance between the start of the sequence and the first amino acid.
 Defaults to 2500

--s location of the signalp file
+-s directory of the signalp file

 -sp minimum score that will result in a positive prediction of a signal peptide.
 Defaults to .45

 cluster:

 Cluster takes sequences and groups them together based on coverage and identity scores generated from a self blast.
 A high and low version of both scores can be specified.
-High quality clusters (h_i_h_c) are comprised of sequences that meet the the high end requirements for both coverage and identity.
-Clusters formed that
+High quality clusters (h_i_h_c) are comprised of sequences that meet the the high end requirements for both coverage and identity. l_i_h_c and h_i_l_c are clusters formed when genes meet one, but not both of the higher end parameters.
+Singletons are genes that were unable to be grouped in h_i_h_c clusters.

+-i The fasta file containing data to be clustered.
+For example, the file all_putative_genes_concatenated.fasta file generated from the gene finder program

+-bd a folder where all blasted files can be stored to

+-dc input TRUE if you are clustering a clustered file that does not contain any description, but only a .id.
+Defaults to false

+-b BLASTbindir (i.e. /usr/local/bin)

+-x a fasta file containing clusters / sequences to examine further.
+Optional

+-e the minimum e value for BLAST.
+Default to .001

+-p the minimum percent of shared identity between two sequences needed for the two to be clustered.
+Defaults to 90

+-t bare minimum of overlap needed for clustering.
+Defaults to .25

+-w bare minimum of identity needed to for clustering.
+Defaults to 50

+-l minimum amount of overlap two sequences need to have to cluster.
+Defaults to .9

+-cn if true, removes sequences the have more than x percentage of Ns.
+Defaults to True

+-n max percentage of Ns that are allowed in a sequence file.
+Defaults to 0